 Patients should be referred to a Neurologist or Metabolic Physician to initiate the Ketogenic Diet.
-The neurologist will conduct a full medical review, undertake necessary pre-initiation investigations as needed, and provide ongoing management and review while the patient remains on the Ketogenic Diet.
+The specialist team will conduct a full medical review, undertake necessary pre-initiation investigations, and provide ongoing management and review while the patient remains on the KD.
 Please review the contraindications for commencing on the KD in the next section before considering referral.

-Research indicates the KD is particularly beneficial in the following Epilepsy Syndromes and conditions1:
+International consensus guidelines indicate benefit of the KD in the following Epilepsy Syndromes and conditions1:

 - Tuberous sclerosis complex